Gene Caesar: Pulp fiction

 Under the pseudonym of Johnny Laredo, Caesar wrote potboilers like Come And Get Me, blurbed as "Love And Violence In A City Jungle", while as Anthony Sterling, he exposed the seamy (and steamy) underside of Ben Purnell, King of the Israelite House of David, and his "Virgin Love Cult" in Michigan's Benton Harbor (King of the Harem Heaven; Harem Island).

 Cultural significance

-Gene Caesar was listed in Who's Who in America in 1953, in Michigan Poets with Supplement to Michigan Authors 1960, in Who's Who in the Midwest (10th edition, 1967–8), in the Dictionary of International Biography in 1967-8, in Contemporary Authors from 1974–1998, in Michigan in Fiction in 1976, in Michigan Authors, 2nd ed. in 1980 and in Literary Michigan by the Michigan Council for the Humanities in 1988.
+Gene Caesar was listed in Who's Who in America in 1953, in Michigan Poets with Supplement to Michigan Authors 1960, in Who's Who in the Midwest (10th edition, 1967–8), in the Dictionary of International Biography in 1967–8, in Contemporary Authors from 1974 to 1998, in Michigan in Fiction in 1976, in Michigan Authors, 2nd ed. in 1980 and in Literary Michigan by the Michigan Council for the Humanities in 1988.

 Further resources

 Mark of the Hunter, King of Harem Heaven and Harem Island are listed in Michigan in the Novel, 1816–1996: An Annotated Bibliography by Robert Beasecker (1998).

 Incredible Detective is listed in Bookman's Guide to Americana, 9th edition.